pkarsy/AutomaticSchoolBellTimer/README.md

 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.

 ### Step 1.
 Connect the electronic parts just like the above schematic.
 The instructions and the pinout are for the DEVkit-30pin/38 pin boards (ESP32 based).
 For other boards see the dedicated section below, especialy what Pins you can use.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly even easier.
-We need the board, a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.
+We need the board (prefer USB-C. The older micro-usb is unreliable), a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.
 For the software installation/testing you can replace temprarilly the Relay with a LED.
 Even if you go directly for the SSR **do not connect any mains load to it** Almost all have a led buildin so you can know when it is activated.
 See the section **Relays and SSR** for more info.

 ### Step 2.
 Tasmota installation.